populationgenomics/variant-curation-portal/README.md

     - `postgres-password-prod` (copy password from the `curator-prod` DB user)
     - `django-secret-key-prod` (50 random characters)
 1. Create a service account `curator-prod` for running the Cloud Run instance.
-1. Grant the `curator-prod` service account *Secret Manager Secret Accessor* permissions to the secrets.
+1. Grant the `curator-prod` service account the *Secret Manager Secret Accessor* role to the secrets.
+1. Grant the `curator-prod` service account the *Cloud SQL Client* role.
 1. Open a Cloud Shell and build the Docker container:

     ```sh